achedeuzot/django-envconf/README.rst

 .. code-block:: python

-    import envconf
+    from envconf import Env
-    env = envconf.Env(  # Set default values and casting
+    env = Env(  # Set default values and casting DEBUG=(bool, False)
-        DEBUG=(bool, False)
     )
-    env.read_dot_env()  # read .env file at the project root.
-You can pass an explicit path to it if needed.
+    env.read_dot_env()  # Tries to read the `.env` file which is next to the `manage.py` script.
+                        # It's probably better to give the path to be sure it'll read the correct file.

 2. Create a ``.env`` file at the root of your project